cjpais/writing/serve/tech/universal-links/universal-links-w-qr-support-swiftui.md

 I struggled for a long time to figure out how to implement Universal Links properly.
 In addition there was very little documentation on how you open into your app from a QR code.
 This guide serves as a way to implement the base level of Universal Link functionality as well as handling QR codes.

 ## Overview

 [Universal Links](https://developer.apple.com/ios/universal-links/) allow you to redirect users from a webpage directly into your app's context.
 It is applicable only for iOS devices.
 With Universal Links you can maintain the context the user previously had on the webpage but give them a native experience.
+Often times this is called deep linking.

 By adding a specific file (`apple-app-site-association`) on your webserver, you can support Universal Links relatively easily.
 When your app is downloaded the user's device will query